The next CDFNY Summer Program will run July 13-31, 2020.

 SMD-1192, 3 credits

-In this course students will examine the production pipelines used by studios in New York City and then create a project from start to finish.
-Working as a team, students will write and storyboard a 30-second commercial spot.
+In this course students will examine the production pipelines used by studios in New York City and create a short animation from start to finish.
+Students will creatively direct their own short, from character design to final execution.

-The course includes visits to studios in New York City to get an insider's look at the production pipeline in action.
+Supplemental Activities: Students will be given the opportunity to visit professional studios in New York City to get an insider’s look at the production pipeline in action.
+Extra lab time will also be provided so that students may continue working on their assignments with staff guidance.

-Housing is optional with limited availability.
-The 23rd Street Residence is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
+CDFNY students are housed at the 23rd Street Residence, which is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
 There is 24-hour security at the housing building entrance.
 People must show a picture ID to enter the building.
 A program staff member is on call for emergencies throughout the night until class time in the morning.

 Apartments come with two- to three-bedroom suites, with central air and heat as well as full kitchen and bathroom facilities.
 Each apartment houses between four to six students and offers sweeping, picturesque views of the Chrysler Building, the Empire State Building and the East River.
 All rooms in the New Residence are equipped with wireless internet access.
 You must provide your own computer.
 Recreational space and laundry facilities are available.

-Housing Check-in: Please arrive on Sunday, July 8, between 9:00 am and 4:00 pm.
-Students who need to arrive earlier or later must pre-arrange their check-in time by contacting [email protected] Housing students should return to the basement lounge at 4 PM on Sunday for a meeting and neighborhood tour.
+Housing Check-in: Please arrive on Saturday, July 11, between 9 AM and 10 PM or Sunday, July 7, between 9 AM and 4 PM.
+Students who need to arrive later must pre-arrange their check-in time by contacting email@example.com.
+Housing students should return to the basement lounge at 5 PM on Sunday for a meeting and neighborhood tour.

-Meal Plan: A meal plan that covers breakfast Monday-Friday is included in the cost of housing.
+Meal Plan: A meal plan that covers breakfast Monday-Friday is provided (no additional cost).

 Drug & Alcohol Policy: Students cannot consume or possess illegal drugs or alcohol at any time.
 Students cannot have anyone in their room who is found in possession of any drugs or alcohol.
 Residents or guests who enter the building or are found in an intoxicated state within the building may be subject to judicial action and follow-up which may include expulsion from housing.